With cold weather coming in York, you may be wondering when you should cover your outdoor air conditioner. Of if you need to cover it at all.

 Don’t Use Plastic or Vinyl Covers

-Plastic or vinyl covers stop air, which could cause condensation to build up inside your system.
-The best type of material is one that allows airflow, like canvas or mesh.
+Plastic or vinyl covers stop air, which could cause moisture to build up inside your system.
+The best type of clot is one that lets in air, like canvas or mesh.

 Related: How AC Repair & Maintenance Can Actually Save You Money